TEDxAuckland/tedx-auckland-site/src/_posts/2019-08-01-nathan-joe-identity-race-representation---from-book-to-film-to-stage.md

   - our-news
 ---

 *Nathan Joe is a Christchurch born, multiple award-winning playwright who captivates Auckland with fun and experimental theatre.
-His show ‘I Am Rachel Chu’ (based off ‘Crazy Rich Asians’) returns to Auckland after a sold out and award-winning season at the **Fringe arts festival**, 2019.
+His show ‘I Am Rachel Chu’ (based off ‘Crazy Rich Asians’) returns to Auckland after a sold out and award-winning season at the Fringe arts festival, 2019.
 It opens from August 6th - 10th at the Basement theatre.&nbsp;*

 *We sat down with Nathan at the BizDojo Office in Ponsonby to talk about the complex narrative, text, and themes in his latest show.* (read\_more)